Enquil/rtr_v5/README.md

 ## Description

-Welcome to rtr_v5, This is a reddit-style newspage where users are supposed to be able to share whatever thoughts ideas or news they want
+Welcome to rtr_v5, This is a reddit-style newspage where users are supposed to be able to share whatever thoughts ideas or news they want.

 ## Technologies Used